 Justification:

 Seamounts are rare islands of hard substratum and uniquely complex habitats that rise into bathyal and epipelagic depths.
 They tend to support endemic populations and unique faunal assemblages.
-Seamounts host complex coral and sponge communities comprised of species vulnerable to bottom contact fishing gears including trawls, gillnets, traps, bentho-pelagic trawls, etc. (Morato et al., 2004; Stocks, 2004).
-Consequently they are considered to be areas where VMEs are likely to occur.
-Seamounts are listed as areas with potential VMEs in both the UN General Assembly Resolutions (e.g., UNGA, 2006) and the FAO International Guidelines for the Management of Deep-sea Fisheries in the High Seas (FAO, 2009).
+Seamounts host complex coral and sponge communities comprised of species vulnerable to bottom-contact fishing gear including trawls, gillnets, traps, benthopelagic trawls, etc. (Morato, William and Pitcher, 2004; Stocks, 2004).
+Consequently, they are considered to be areas where VMEs are likely to occur.
+Seamounts are listed as areas with potential VMEs in both UN General Assembly Resolutions (e.g. UNGA, 2006) and the FAO International Guidelines for the Management of Deep-sea Fisheries in the High Seas (FAO, 2009).

-Physical Description:
+Physical description:

-The Sohm Abyssal Plain is a T-shaped sedimentary province situated south of Georges Bank in the Gulf of Maine, and the Scotian Shelf, covering an area of about 660,000 km2.
+The Sohm Abyssal Plain is a T-shaped sedimentary province situated south of Georges Bank in the Gulf of Maine, and the Scotian Shelf, covering an area of about 660 000 km2.
 The southern portion of the vertical bar of the T extends about 780 km south of the Maritime Continental Margin and lies east of Bermuda.
 Stanley et al. (1981) provide topographic details of the Congress and Lynch Seamounts.
-They occur southeast of the New England Seamount Chain in the approximate center of this part of the Sohm Abyssal Plain.
-They are located on sea floor formed about 90 MY ago.
-Congress Seamount is approximately 1 114 km due east of Bermuda.
-Its nearest large neighbors are the Wyoming and Nashville seamounts, about 150 and 210 km to the northwest, and Lynch seamount approximately 90 km to the southeast.
-Congress is a twin-peaked seamount each separated by 27 km.
-They are situated on a NE-SW axis with the northern summit slightly shallower (2 554 m) than the southern summit (2 578 m).
+They occur southeast of the New England Seamount Chain in the approximate centre of this part of the Sohm Abyssal Plain.
+They are located on sea floor formed about 90 million years ago.
+Congress Seamount is about 1 114 km due east of Bermuda.
+Its nearest large neighbours are the Wyoming and Nashville Seamounts, about 150 and 210 km to the northwest, and Lynch Seamount about 90 km to the southeast.
+Congress is a twin-peaked seamount, with each peak separated by 27 km.
+They are situated on a northeast–southwest axis with the northern summit slightly shallower (2 554 m) than the southern summit (2 578 m).
 They rise 2 803 m and 2 779 m, respectively, above the floor of the surrounding Sohm Abyssal Plain (5 357 m).
-The average overall slope of the northern peak is approximately 9°; the average slope of the southern peak is about 10°.
+The average overall slope of the northern peak is about 9°; the average slope of the southern peak is about 10°.
 The Lynch Seamount is about 179 m deeper (2642 m).
-The basal area of the single-peaked Lynch mount is comparable in size to that of either of the Congress peaks.
-The summit of the Wyoming Seamount is 2 926 m below sea level, rendering it deeper than the Congress and Lynch seamounts.
-It also has a wider base than the Congress and Lynch seamounts.
-It is located on the eastward scarp of the northern Bermuda Rise and appears to be influenced by westward flowing bottom currents that create areas of erosion and deposition (Helmrath, 1997).
+The basal area of the single-peaked Lynch mount is comparable in size with that of either of the Congress peaks.
+The summit of the Wyoming Seamount is 2 926 m below sea level, rendering it deeper than the Congress and Lynch Seamounts.
+It also has a wider base than the Congress and Lynch Seamounts.
+It is located on the eastward scarp of the northern Bermuda Rise and appears to be influenced by westward-flowing bottom currents that create areas of erosion and deposition (Helmrath, 1997).

-General Biology:
+General biology:

-These seamounts are rare islands of hard substratum and uniquely complex habitats that rise into bathyal and epi-pelagic depths.
-In general seamounts, owing to their isolation, tend to support endemic populations and unique faunal assemblages.
-Scientific studies indicate that seamounts’ summits and upper slopes can provide refugia for cold-water stony corals from ocean acidification as they lie in shallower waters then the surrounding sea bed with a higher aragonite saturation horizon (Tittensor et al., 2010; Rowden et al., 2010).
-Stanley et al. (1981) report on seafloor photographs taken at three stations on and near the Congress seamount.
+These seamounts are rare islands of hard substratum and uniquely complex habitats that rise into bathyal and epipelagic depths.
+In general, seamounts, owing to their isolation, tend to support endemic populations and unique faunal assemblages.
+Scientific studies indicate that seamounts’ summits and upper slopes can provide refugia for cold-water stony corals from ocean acidification as they lie in shallower waters than the surrounding sea bed with a higher aragonite saturation horizon (Tittensor et al., 2010; Rowden et al., 2010).
+Stanley et al. (1981) report on seafloor photographs taken at three stations on and near the Congress Seamount.
 These are too poor to identify benthos and were taken for confirmation of surficial geology.
 The area lies within the region of highest suspended particulate matter concentration in the North Atlantic Ocean (Biscaye and Eittreim, 1977).
-Congress Seamount is influenced by high bottom-current activity related to the westward-directed return flow of the southern Gulf Stream Gyre indicating that the area is good habitat for deposit and suspension feeders.
+Congress Seamount is influenced by high bottom-current activity related to the westward-directed return flow of the southern Gulf Stream Gyre, indicating that the area is good habitat for deposit and suspension feeders.

 Impacts: